Board puzzles with algebra of binary variables: Complexity

-Because of binary variables, the equation set for the solution does not possess linearity property.
-In other words, the rank of the equation matrix may not always address the right complexity.
+Because the variables are binary, the equation set for the solution does not possess the linearity property.
+In other words, the appropriate rank of the equation matrix may not correspond directly to the number of variables.

 The complexity of this class of puzzles can be adjusted in several ways.
-One of the simplest method is to set a ratio of the number of the clue cells to the total number of the cells on the board.
-However, this may result a largely varying complexity range for a fixed ratio.
-Another method is to reduce clue cells based on some problem solving strategies step by step.
-The complex strategies may be enabled for high complexity levels such as subtracting an equation with another one, or the higher depth of try-and-check steps.
+One of the simplest methods is to set a ratio of the number of the clue cells to the total number of the cells on the board.
+However, this may result in a large variation in complexity for that ratio.
+Another method is to reduce the number of clue cells step by step, based on some problem solving strategies.
+Complex strategies may be used for high complexity levels such as subtracting one equation from another, or a greater depth of try-and-check steps.
 When the board size increases, the range of the problem cases increases.
 The ratio of the number of hidden objects to the total number of cells affects the complexity of the puzzle too.